-A question like this can be asked; in what order should hard and soft skills on a resume be maintained?
+A common question that arises is, ‘In what order should hard and soft skills be listed on a resume?’

 Skill #1: Technical Skills

-Technical skills listed on a resume could also include having to know how to operate a machinery you would be expected to handle at a job.
-This could be anything from printers and copiers to forklifts and backhoes.
+Furthermore, technical skills listed on a resume may encompass your ability to operate machinery relevant to the job, ranging from printers and copiers to forklifts and backhoes.

-If a job requires you having an in-depth knowledge of a specific field or topic, that could also be listed under your technical qualifications and skills on a resume.
+If a job mandates an in-depth knowledge of a specific field or subject matter, you can also include it as part of your technical qualifications and skills on your resume.

 Skill #2: Analytical Skills

 The ability to analyze and dissect information harmoniously aligns with the principles of critical thinking and problem-solving.